 |Tan Sze En (Singapore)*||Raegan Rutty (Cayman Islands)**|

 * Since Japan qualified a full team to the Olympic Games, the host country berth was reallocated to the next highest-ranked all-around athlete based on qualifications at world championships in 2019.

-**Based on countries eligible for the tripartite invitation that competed at world championships this year, the tripartite invitation is likely to be awarded to either Milka Gehani of Sri Lanka or Raegan Rutty of the Cayman Islands.
+** Countries eligible for the tripartite invitation that competed at world championships in 2019 included Sri Lanka and the Cayman Islands.